oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/install.md

     `export LIBGL_ALWAYS_INDIRECT=1`

 The steps we followed (after setting up X11Forwarding) for each Linux flavor and version tested were as follows.
-Note that we were unable to get the AppImage to run properly on Ubuntu 22.04.

 #### RPM Installer on Oracle Linux 8 and Oracle Linux 9